fiskaltrust/interface-doc/doc/appendix-de-kassensichv/procedural-documentation/dsfinv-k-generation.md

 ##### File: Bon_Referenzen (references.csv)

 If `cbPreviousReceiptReference` is filled in your receipt request, ft will automatically try to find the referenced receipt and if found, ft will add an entry to Bon_Referenzen.
-This also applies if you want to void a previous receipt.
-See description of `BON_STORNO` above.

 For a recommendation on how to connect the single requests via `cbReceiptReference` and `cbPreviousReceiptReference` see our Business Cases Examples document [here](https://fiskaltrust.de/wp-content/uploads/sites/5/2020/02/fiskaltrust-Business-Cases-in-JSON_englisch.pdf).